djhouseknecht/rxjs-util-classes/docs/api/README.md

 ## Base Store

-This is a simple RxJS implementation of [redux](https://redux.js.org/) and state management.
+This is a simple RxJS implementation of [Redux] and state management.

 * [BaseStore] - uses RxJS [BehaviorSubject] to distribute and manage application state

-> See the [Base Store API](docs/api/classes/_store_base_store_.basestore.md) for the full API
+> * See the [Base Store API](docs/api/classes/_store_base_store_.basestore.md) for the full API

-> See [store recipes] for commom use cases.
+> * See [store recipes] for commom use cases.

-Redux is a very popular state management solution.
+[Redux] is a very popular state management solution.
 The main concepts of redux-like state is that:

 * State in a central location (in the "store")
 * State can only be modified by "dispatching" events to the "store" that are allowed/configured

 This makes keeping track of state uniformed because the state is always in one location, and can only be changed in ways the store allows.

+> One huge advantage of this implementation is its ability to have a **dyanmic store**.
+See the [Dynamic Store](docs/recipes/store.md#dynamic-store) recipe for further details and implementation.

 ### BaseStore